fwwz-id/ik-simple-crud/README.md

 cp .env.example .env
 ```

-Replace user, password, and yourdatabase with your **PostgreSQL** credentials.
+Replace user, password, and yourdatabase with your **MySQL** credentials.

 ### Run the Application Locally